Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 How loving relationships can encourage diligence

-Another biblical perspective is that diligence both in character and in deed comes in the context of loving relationships.
-Otherwise we may run the risk of simply becoming a drill sergeant, teaching kids to do chores for the sake of chores, get good grades for the sake of good grades, or good behavior for the sake of good behavior.
+Another biblical perspective is that diligence, both in character and in deed, is rooted in the context of loving relationships.
+Otherwise, we may run the risk of simply becoming a drill sergeant, teaching kids to do chores for the sake of doing chores, get good grades for the sake of good grades, or exhibit good behavior for the sake of good behavior.
 Getting kids to accomplish tasks takes second place to our relationship with them.

-What if our kids saw us more as an ally, a joyful, affectionate co-worker, and less as a task-master?
+What if our kids saw us more as an ally, a joyful and affectionate coworker, and less as a taskmaster?

 So, let’s combine what we learned through research and scripture into some practical ideas for you!